kaji-m/adr-runbooks/index.md

 3. Follow the decision tree to classify the event
 4. Execute the recommended response procedures
 5. Document actions taken and complete post-incident activities

-## Contributing

-See our [Contribution Guidelines](CONTRIBUTING.md) for information on how to contribute to these runbooks.